SPan-18/stvcGLMstack/README.md

 Soumyakanti Pan, Lu Zhang, Jonathan R. Bradley, and Sudipto Banerjee.
 2024.
 _Bayesian Inference for Spatial-temporal Non-Gaussian Data Using Predictive Stacking._ https://arxiv.org/abs/2406.04655.

+***

 >[!IMPORTANT]
-> Quick start: Install `spStack` from GitHub and source the file run/vignette.Rmd
+> Quick start: Download and view the file 'run/vignette.html'.
+To run example code, install `spStack` from GitHub and source the file 'run/vignette.Rmd'.

+***

 To reproduce results or to try out the example code, issue
 ```bash